stegenfeldt/www.teknoglot.se/source/_posts/install-linuxis21-rhes5.md

 Configuration is pretty straight-forward so I'll keep this short.

-When you install the drivers you will get a new network card called **seth0**, which I presume stands for Synthetic ETHernet.
-There's nothing magic about it regarding configuration and "system-configuration-network" will work just fine.
+When you install the drivers you will get a new network card called `seth0`, which I presume stands for **S**ynthetic **ETH**ernet.
+There's nothing magic about it regarding configuration and `system-configuration-network` will work just fine.
-The drivers will also give you a couple of SCSI-devices (if you have one attached) with the regular **/dev/sd*** naming.
+The drivers will also give you a couple of SCSI-devices (if you have one attached) with the regular `/dev/sd*` naming.
 Simply configure these using fdisk or whatever GUI you might prefer.

 There is also a note in the documentation about changing the grub configuration in the "Additional Information..." section.
 Do read that section.